Damasmikee/Boilerplate/README.md

 Note that previous versions of the Boilerplate did not include `Plugin_Name_Loader` but this class is used to register all filters and actions with WordPress.

 The example code provided shows how to register your hooks with the Loader class.

-If you’re interested in writing any documentation or creating tutorials please [let me know](http://devinvinson.com/contact/) .